Technocolabs100/Reinforcement-Learning-for-Flight-Ticket-Pricing-DST-1/README.md

 ## Problem Statement
-#### Can we use Reinforcement Learning to help a customer decide the optimal time to purchase a flight ticket?
+#### Can we use Machine Learning to help a customer decide the optimal time to purchase a flight ticket?